-Adultery Laws In Pennsylvania
+Adultery In Pennsylvania Divorce Law

 Now that we understand what adultery is and how it impacts divorce, it’s important to also know how Pennsylvania law views adultery.
 Read on to learn more.

 Cheating in Pennsylvania is not a crime.
 But, there are many other real and significant ramifications that make adultery as serious as a crime.
 Adultery still counts as a civil matter for Pennsylvania divorce courts, and it is a heavily weighed factor in the divorce proceeding.

 Does adultery affect spousal support in PA?